-Spirit Eagle at the Canadian border, June 1999
+Spirit Eagle at the Canadian border

 We’re Jim and Ginny Owen.
 We're also "Spirit Eagle."

 Ginny started day hiking in 1986 in Arizona, and then started backpacking so she could get to more remote areas.
 In 1988, she thruhiked the Appalachian Trail (AT) and when she finished, she intended to never do another thruhike.
 But the Trail is addictive and she missed the freedom she found on the trail.
 So in 1990, she thruhiked the John Muir Trail (JMT).

 Jim started hiking in 1951 and started section-hiking the AT in Pennsylvania in 1953.
 But the hiking was put on a back burner for college, the Marine Corps, a job and raising 3 kids and a gaggle of cats, dogs and fish.